 Treatment Outcome Sample Clauses

 Treatment Outcome.
 There are no guarantees that treatment will be successful, although most clients do make significant progress.
-The length and outcome of treatment is based upon your motivation for treatment, how long you have had the symptoms, the skill of the therapist, and other factors.
+The length and outcome of treatment is based on your motivation for treatment, how long you have had the presenting problem(s) and symptoms, the skill of the therapist, your incorporation of what you learn in therapy into your life outside of therapy, and other factors.
 I (WE) HAVE READ AND UNDERSTAND THE INFORMATION ON THIS PAGE AND HAVE RECEIVED A COPY OF THE HIPAA NOTICE.
-I (CLIENT) WILL REQUEST A COPY OF THIS ADVISEMENT FORM IF SO DESIRED.
-Signature of Client (or parent of minor) Date Signature of Therapist Date
+I (CLIENT) WILL REQUEST A COPY OF THIS CLIENT AGREEMENT FORM IF SO DESIRED.
+Signature of Client (or parent of minor) Date

 AutoNDA by SimpleDocs